 Localization

-Nitro's built-in language support allows blocks, web components, and APIs to work in collaboration with user-facing content translations to achieve a fully translated program.
+Nitro's built-in language support allows blocks and APIs to work in collaboration with user-facing content translations to achieve a fully translated program.
 Show me a diagram of the localization processClosed

 Localization Process Diagram